joergschwarzwaelder/hhc2023/Objective-17/README.md

 monitor@ssh-server-vm:/etc/ssh/auth_principals$ cat monitor
 elf
 ```
+So in order to be able to login as "alabaster" we need a SSH certificate for t

 and can make use of the Azure Metadata Instance Service to obtain an authentication token for https://management.azure.com/:
 ```